gulmert89/studyRoom_mlops/README.md

 * [Data lineage](https://blog.tensorflow.org/2021/01/ml-metadata-version-control-for-ml.html) (not read yet)
 * [MLops](https://cloud.google.com/blog/products/ai-machine-learning/key-requirements-for-an-mlops-foundation) (not read yet)
 * [Geirhos, R., Janssen, D. H. J., Schutt, H. H., Rauber, J., Bethge, M., & Wichmann, F. A. (n.d.).
 Comparing deep neural networks against humans: object recognition when the signal gets weaker.](https://arxiv.org/pdf/1706.06969.pdf) (not read yet)
+#### 1.3.16.
+Quiz
+* **Q:** You are considering building a product recommendation system.
+You carried out diligence on feasibility (the ability to give relevant recommendations), but not diligence on value.
+Which of these is the biggest risk for what could go wrong?
+    * **A:** You build the system and it gives relevant recommendations, but the system does not meaningfully improve key business metrics such as sales conversions or revenue.
+This is why it's important to evaluate the business value of a project early on in the scoping process - so that you're addressing real business problems.
+* **Q:** Which of these statements is the most accurate?
+    * **A:** There is often a gap between MLE metrics (such as accuracy) and business metrics (such as revenue), and it is useful to try to have the team compromise and agree on a middle ground that both teams are happy with.